 The Brownie Hawkeye was introduced in 1949; the flash model followed in 1950.
-They cost $5.50 and $7, respectively, which is about $51 and $65 today.
+They cost $5.50 and $7, respectively, which is about $60 and $75 today.
 Its Bakelite plastic body probably looked modern and pleasant in those days, but certainly looked outdated in 1961 when this camera finally went out of production.
-It sports a single-element meniscus lens; people who have tried to calculate its aperture have arrived at results from f/14 to f/16.
-Pressing the ridged gray button that wraps around the camera’s top right corner (as you peer through the viewfinder) fires the shutter, which stays open for 1/30 second.
+It sports a single-element meniscus lens with an aperture somewhere around f/14 or f/16.
+Pressing the ridged gray button that wraps around the camera’s top right corner fires the shutter, which stays open for about 1/30 second.
 If you pull up the smooth gray button that wraps around the camera’s top left corner, the shutter stays open as long as you hold the shutter button down.
 The flash model has two pins on the side that accept several Kodak flash units.

 To load film, clip in a new roll up top, thread the film around the back, and insert the film leader into a takeup spool on the bottom.
 Put the back on the camera, lock it closed with the little slider on top under the handle, and slowly turn the winding knob until 1 appears in the little red window on the camera’s back.
 To frame a shot, hold the camera in front of your torso and look down into the viewfinder.
 Press the shutter button when you’re ready.
 The shutter button doesn’t lock after you press it, so if you press it again you’ll get a double exposure.